 This is the PID Switch Point field.
 This is used in conjunction with the PID Auto Switching feature.
 See the PID Auto Switch section for more information.
 The range is -300 to 4000.
-NOTE: PID switch points are based on Temperature PV by default, not Setpoint or Ramp Temperature.
-This can be adjusted using the PID Switch Variable feature.
+NOTE: PID switch points are based on Temperature PV, not Setpoint or Ramp Temperature.